CleverLever/cl_geoplugin.ee_addon/README.md

 Installation
 -----

-In your system/expressionengine/third_party directory run the following command.
+In your system/expressionengine/third_party directory run the following command (you can also manually extract the files into eedfw_geoplugin).

 ```
 git clone https://github.com/eedfw/eedfw_geoplugin.git